EmmaRamirez/EmmaRamirez/README.md

 I'm a frontend technologist, or something like that.
 Stuff about me:

-- 👩🏼‍💻 I mostly work with Typescript & React, but enjoy branching out into other languages and frameworks, like Elixir, Rust, and Wasm
+- 👩🏼‍💻 I mostly work with Typescript & React, but enjoy branching out into other languages and frameworks, like Elixir, Svelte, Rust, and Wasm
 - ⭐️ My most popular project is the [nuzlocke-generator](https://github.com/EmmaRamirez/nuzlocke-generator), a very niche tool designed for very niche Pokémon games
 - 💃 In my spare time, I enjoy traveling, making new friends, writing, and art